jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 distributed traces, and time-series analysis (sequence analysis) to effectively detect and fix anomalous cloud infrastructure behaviors during operations to reduce the workload of human operators.

-The iForesight system is being used to evaluate new O&M approaches. iForesight 3.0 is the result of 2 years of research with the goal to provide an intelligent new tool aimed at SRE cloud maintenance teams.
+The iForesight system, labelled under the AIOps software category, is being used to evaluate new O&M approaches. iForesight 3.0 is the result of 3 years of research with the goal to provide an intelligent new tool aimed at SRE cloud maintenance teams.
 It enables them to quickly detect and predict anomalies thanks to the use of artificial intelligence when cloud services are slow or unresponsive.

 ## Problem